-Norman Nadorff is a Counsel in the Rio de Janeiro office of Tauil & Chequer in association with Mayer Brown.
-His practice centers on international energy law and transactions and ethics law compliance.
+Special Counsel Norman Nadorff is located in Houston and reports to the Rio de Janeiro office of Tauil & Chequer in association with Mayer Brown.
+His practice centers on energy law and transactions and ethics law compliance.

-Norman has drafted and negotiated a wide range legal instruments, including host government, farmout, joint operating, joint study and bidding, EPC, drilling and drilling services, gas sales, shareholder, joint venture, and project finance agreements.
+Norman has dealt with a wide range of commercial documents, including farmout, unitization, joint operating, study and bidding, EPC, drilling and drilling services, gas sales, shareholder, joint venture, and project finance agreements, as well as a wide variety of host government granting instruments.
 At ARCO, Norman wrote the Company’s policies on Foreign Corrupt Practices Act, US Anti-boycott laws and US Export Regulations.
-He has participated in corruption, fraud, conflict of interest and hostage-taking investigations.
-He recently was lead counsel for a Trademark Licensing and Cooperation Agreement between a US charter school district and a private Egyptian K-12 international school.
+He has participated in corruption, fraud, conflict of interest and hostage-taking investigations and helped resolved various commercial disputes.

 - Drafting, negotiating and/or implementing host government agreements (PSA, tax and royalty, concession etc.): Mozambique (1996-98) (three blocks - including negotiation of the Temane PSC that led to a major natural gas development); Angola (Nine Blocks) 1986-8 and 2006-2015; Ecuador (Four Blocks) 1989-91; Gabon (Four Blocks) 1988-1991; Congo (Two Blocks) 1990; Colombia (Two Blocks) 1996-8; Indonesia (Six Blocks) 1991-9; Venezuela (Four Blocks) 1996-8; Brazil (Two Blocks) 2000-4; Peru (Four Blocks) 1989-91.